http-samc/tabroom-API/README.md

 dataset to high school debate.
 Though perfection is hard to reach with data on this scale, we can confidently say we are the most accurate ranking/results site.

+## Ranking
+We use a custom factor, the `OTR Score` to rank thousands of debaters across the nation.
+For information about this factor and how it is calculated, please refer to [RANKING METHODOLOGY.md](g/RANKING_METHODOLOGY.md)
 ## Usage
 The primary purpose of this repository is to provide the raw JSON datasets for people looking to create their own projects, as our frontend [tournaments.tech](http://tournaments.tech) already